TheToolsmiths/ddl/proposals/primitive_types.md

 ## Boolean

 The usual boolean types in most programming languages.
-Can have the literal value `true` or `false`.
+Uses the `bool` type name, and can have the literal value `true` or `false`.

 ## Text